(Mitral Valve Stenosis—Adult)

 - Mitral valvulotomy—A surgical cut or enlargement is made in the stenotic mitral valve to relieve the obstruction.

-- Mitral valve replacement—This is the surgical replacement of a defective heart valve.
-This surgery is usually delayed until symptoms are severe or the patient can no longer be helped by other procedures.
+—This is the surgical replacement of a defective heart valve.
+This surgery is usually delayed until symptoms are severe or the person can no longer be helped by other procedures.

 - Talk to your doctor about prophylactic antibiotic treatment to prevent recurrent strep infections.